Share on your favorite

 Time - The twelfth hour of the night, and the two hours before and after it.

-Rank - The fourth rank of the five-rank peerage system (duke, marquis, count, viscount, and baron).
+Viscount - The fourth of five noble ranks (duke, marquis, earl, viscount, baron).

-穂 means "ear, head of grain."
+穂 means "ear of grain."

 Grain Stalk - The part of a grain stalk where the grain is attached.

-Grain Like Shape - An object with a shape similar to a grain stalk.
+Grain-like Shape - An object with a shape similar to a grain stalk.

-Boy - For usage with "子" for boys and "女" for girls.
+Boy - A Male Child; when "子" refers to boys and "女" to girls.

-Respectful Address - A respectful address for teachers, masters, and people of knowledge and status.
+Master - A respectful title for teachers, scholars, or people of status.

 Thinker - A person knowledgeable in scholarship and philosophy, as well as their writings and thoughts.